SahanWickramage/python-algorithms-demo/README.md

 }
 ```

-Graph traversal algorithms need two data structures. a queue for hold nodes that are to be visited and a set for hold node are already visited.
+Breadth first search algorithm need two data structures. a queue for hold nodes that are to be visited and a set for hold node are already visited.

 ```python
 node_queue = deque() # initialize queue